 HANDS Retro style Kyalami® green hands with matt silver, lumo to hands and indexes.

-CROWN Solid steel crown
+CROWN Solid steel crown at 4 o'clock position

 GLASS Sapphire crystal glass.